 Now, I didn’t just draw a little stick-looking character; I drew each one differently and dressed them in colorful golf attire.
 I assume you are a golfer…otherwise, why would you be reading my book?
 Do you talk to your golf ball?
 I do, and to give it a name like Diz or Scruffy, well, it just personalizes the conversation, and I feel it makes the ball listen better, if you know what I mean.

 If I were to do that, I figured Scruffy would need some buddies; some golfing pals, so I started drawing new characters.
-That led to realizing no one knows the personalities of the pals, which led to me
+That led to realizing no one knows the personalities of the pals, which led me to write this book.

 These are the original drawings on my golf balls...